 The North End / Waterfront Neighborhood Council (NEWNC) held its September 2019 meeting this week starting off with a number of notable reports and community updates.
-Watch the video above or skip to points of interest with this timeline.
+Watch the video below or skip to points of interest with the timeline.

 (00:17) Announcements from Vice President John Pregmon:

 The North End Street Sale will be taking place on Saturday, September 28th outside the Nazzaro Center at the Polcari Playground from 9 a.m. to 2:30 p.m.

 Basketball signups will be starting soon for the North End knights, grades 3 through high school.
 Practices will start at the end of October.
 Contact John Pregmon for details.

 Columbus Day is celebrated biannually in the North End.
 This year there will be a reception on Friday, October 11 recognizing Fred & Joseph “Pepi” Giangregorio, longtime community members and owners of Green Cross Pharmacy.
 A parade will take place on Sunday, October 13 beginning at City Hall and 1 p.m.